paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 <a id="section-12593"></a>
 ## § 12593.
 Selection of national service participants
-**(a) Selection process** Subject to subsections (b) and (c) of this section and [section 12583(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12583/f&num=0&edition=prelim), the actual recruitment and selection of an individual to serve in a national service program receiving assistance under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571) or to fill an approved national service position shall be conducted by the entity to which the assistance and approved national service positions are provided.
+**(a) Selection process** Subject to subsections (b) and (c) and [section 12583(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12583/f&num=0&edition=prelim), the actual recruitment and selection of an individual to serve in a national service program receiving assistance under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571) or to fill an approved national service position shall be conducted by the entity to which the assistance and approved national service positions are provided.

 **(b) Nondiscrimination and nonpolitical selection of participants** The recruitment and selection of individuals to serve in national service programs receiving assistance under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571) or to fill approved national service positions shall be consistent with the requirements of [section 12635 of this title](./chapter-129-national-and-community-service.md#section-12635).